NeusZimmer/ONNX-Stable-Diffusion-ModularUI/README.md

 Write down the name of the numpy to use for the next generated image and a different promt, (having in mind the constrains of the previously generated image)
+For only one latent use: "index:name.npy" formula: index (ie: "1:file.npy"  formula:"1")
 PD: Make sure the size (width and height) of the previous image is according to the new generation

 Here is the tricky part, Select Euler A, a multiplier ( best results range between 0.4 to 0.6 ) and a Strengh, strengh is the total steps you will be applying the numpy file, if you go fot 36 steps a good number could range from 28 to 32 (from 70% to 90%).